 **Suicide data normally combines deaths classified as intentional self-harm with those of undetermined intent, as the majority of the latter are probable suicides.
 This prevents under-recording and provides a more accurate figure for international and geographical comparisons.
 The term 'suicide' is used to refer to deaths by intentional self-harm and undetermined intent combined.

-***Suicide statistics are released annually in August by the National Records for Scotland (NRS).
-The last update relates to 2015 statistics published on 10th August 2016.
+***Suicide statistics are released annually by the National Records for Scotland (NRS).